 The DLux range includes a blockout blind and flyscreen and is great for motorhomes and caravans.
 These replaced the Seitz S4 range.
 They have a flat pane for a sleek clean finish with double glazed acrylic.
 The outer frame screws to the internal frame for easy installation.

-The Dometic Mobicool CHAL and ABS window are identical in design other than the external outer frame.
-The ABS window is made of ASA plastic while the CHAL is made of Chinese Aluminium.
+The Dometic Mobicool CHAL and ABS window are identical in design other than the external outer frame and the inner blind.
+The ABS window is made of ASA plastic while the CHAL is made of Aluminium.
+The ABS window will also have a concertina style blind while the CHAL has a flat roller blind with a magnetic catch between the blind and screen.
 The window openings are ‘click clack’ style and open to three set angles.
-These come with an internal frame comprising of the block out blind and flyscreen.
 The window blades are also curved unlike the flat blade of the S7 and Dlux.

 The Camec Odyssey and Odyssey Plus range have a traditional wind-out style and fixed flyscreen.
 The Camec Odyssey Premium range has an optional extra flyscreen and blind, similar to the Dometic range.
 The Camec Odyssey comes with a 2-radius corner style (meaning it comes with two square corners and two round corners), whilst the Odyssey Plus and Odyssey Premium come with a 4-radius corner style.

 The Camec range of windows are built to order, so speak with our team before placing your order to ensure you have enough time up your sleeve to install before you hitch up and take off on your next adventure.